connectomicslab/connectomemapper3/paper/paper.md

-CMP3 is written in Python and uses Miniconda (\href{https://docs.conda.io}{https://docs.conda.io}), a package and environment manager, to facilitate the installation of the Python environment with all package dependencies installed inside (see Table~\ref{tab:dep} in annex).
+CMP3 is written in Python and uses Miniconda (\href{https://docs.conda.io}{https://docs.conda.io}), a package and environment manager, to facilitate the installation of the Python environment with all package dependencies installed inside.
 The use of Miniconda environment is particularly powerful at two levels.
 It provides a way to ease the installation of python package dependencies at a fixed version for both the processing core inside the BIDS App and the GUI on the host system.
 It also provides a way to isolate the installation of CMP3 with other python dependencies.
 This prevents conflicts with other package versions that might exist already on the host system.
-To ensure software accessibility, inter-operability, portability and reproducibility, the pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard~\citep{Gorgolewski2016TheExperiments} are encapsulated in a Docker container as a BIDS App~\citep{Gorgolewski2017BIDSMethods} that can be run on Linux, MacOSX, and Windows computers.
+To ensure software accessibility, interoperability, portability and reproducibility, the pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard [@Gorgolewski2016TheExperiments] are encapsulated in a Docker container as a BIDS App [@Gorgolewski2017BIDSMethods] that can be run on Linux, MacOSX, and Windows computers.
-Since administrative privileges are required to run the Docker container, the Docker image can be easily converted into a Singularity image~\citep{Kurtzer2017Singularity:Compute} to deploy the tool on high performance computing systems (clusters) for large dataset processing.
+Since administrative privileges are required to run the Docker container, the Docker image can be easily converted into a Singularity image [@Kurtzer2017Singularity:Compute] to deploy the tool on high performance computing systems (clusters) for large dataset processing.
-To be robust to adverse code changes, versions are released through continuous integration building and testing using the sample multi-modal MRI dataset~\citep{Tourbier2020SampleDataset} previously presented.
+To be robust to adverse code changes, versions are released through continuous integration building and testing using the sample multi-modal MRI dataset [@Tourbier2020SampleDataset] previously presented.

 CMP 3 adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
-The implemented participant-level analysis workflow is represented in Nipype [@GorgolewskiNipype:2011} with a modular structure, composed of three different `pipeline classes` (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
+The implemented participant-level analysis workflow is represented in Nipype [@GorgolewskiNipype:2011] with a modular structure, composed of three different `pipeline classes` (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
 Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of